mb0/xelf-old/DESIGN.md

 This is a work in progress.

 After some study over the hindley-milner type system, I come to the conclusion, that it does not lend itself to be faithfully applied to xelf.
-We cannot seperate type checking from the resolution process, because xelf allows resolvers to direct most aspects of the process.
+We cannot separate type checking from the resolution process, because xelf allows resolvers to direct most aspects of the process.
 Form resolvers often need to resolve their arguments to provide the result type information, expressing their signatures in type variables and constraints would be more work without significant value.
 We also have